Fresh Is Best

 - When you have collected your mussels, you will want to get them home in the best condition possible.
-An excellent way of transporting them is loosely wrapped in some thick, seawater soaked cloth, stored in an open bucket.
+An excellent way of transporting them is loosely wrapped in some thick, seawater-soaked cloth and stored in an open bucket.
 They can also be stored in the refrigerator wrapped in cloth in this way for a couple of days but you should ideally cook and eat them as soon as possible.

 The beard of mussels is a fibrous attachment, protruding from one side of the shell.
 It is important to remove the beard correctly to avoid damaging and potentially killing the mussel.
 Hold the mussel tightly in your weaker hand and grab hold of the beard with the fingers of your stronger hand.
 Pull it firmly towards the narrow, hinged end of the mussel and it should fairly easily come free.

 It is possible that there will not be any barnacles (shells of smaller organisms) attached to your mussels but where they are present, they should be removed prior to cooking.
-This can sometimes be achieved by brushing vigorously with a stiff bristled or wire brush but more stubborn attachments will have to be scraped off with a short, sturdy bladed knife.
-If using a knife, do be sure to protect your hand holding the mussels.
-This can be achieved by folding a towel to provide thick protection but ideally you should use one of the specially manufactured, , designed for cleaning and opening shellfish. cut resistant gloves
+This can sometimes be achieved by brushing vigorously with a stiff bristled or wire brush but more stubborn attachments will have to be scraped off with a short, sturdy-bladed knife.
+If using a knife, do be sure to protect your hand while holding the mussels.
+This can be achieved by folding a towel to provide thick protection but ideally, you should use one of the specially manufactured, cut-resistant gloves, designed for cleaning and opening shellfish.

 Although lengthy exposure to fresh water will kill mussels, you may want to steep them in it for fifteen minutes only prior to cooking.
 This actually causes them to expel sand and other impurities from inside their shells.
 Very importantly, however, be sure to lift the mussels out of the water at the end of this period and not strain them, as all the impurities will be at the bottom of the bowl and straining would simply cause them to be poured back over the mussels.